Business Line of Credit Rates: The Essential Guide

 Beyond paying interest, the other costs you can expect with a business LOC include fees.
 We’ve discussed draw fees, but additional fees include:

-• Origination fee: Usually 0%-10% of credit limit when the line is activated.
+• Origination fee: Usually 0%-10% of the credit limit when the line is activated.

-• Maintenance fee: A monthly or annual service fee for keeping the line open.
-Some lenders will charge either a draw or a maintenance fee, but some charge both.
+• Maintenance fee: An annual or monthly service charge for maintaining the line.
+Some lenders charge either a draw or a maintenance fee, while others charge both.

 • Annual fee: A small fee, usually $0 to $175, for servicing the line of credit.